 Mr. Gmyr is a Managing Director with LitCon Group.
-He specializes in the analysis of costs and damages incurred on construction projects, government contracts, and forensic accounting related casework with nearly 20 years of consulting experience.
+He specializes in the analysis of costs and damages incurred on construction projects, government contracts, and forensic accounting related casework with 20 years of consulting experience.
 During his career, Mr. Gmyr has managed dozens of projects pertaining to the litigation of a series of cases before the United States Court of Federal Claims collectively known as Spent Nuclear Fuel cases.
 These cases, and resulting damages claims, resulted from the breach of the Standard Contract issued under the Nuclear Waste Policy Act and litigated as partial breach cases.

 Areas of Expertise